coredns/coredns/middleware/kubernetes/README.md

 	kubernetes cluster.local

 **Example 2:** Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes in-cluster.
 Handle all `PTR` requests in the `10.0.0.0/16` cidr block.
 Verify the existence of pods when answering pod requests.
 Resolve upstream records against `10.102.3.10`.
-Enable the autopath feature.

 	kubernetes cluster.local {
 		cidrs 10.0.0.0/16
 		pods verified
 		upstream 10.102.3.10:53
-		autopath
 	}

 **Selective Exposure Example:** Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes in-cluster.
 Only expose objects in the test and staging namespaces.
 Handle all `PTR` requests that fall between `10.0.0.100` and `10.0.0.255` (expressed as CIDR blocks in the example below).
 Resolve upstream records using the servers configured in `/etc/resolv.conf`.

 	kubernetes cluster.local {